dtcenter/MET/met/docs/Users_Guide/wavelet-stat.rst

 The Intensity-Scale (IS) skill score evaluates the forecast skill as a function of the precipitation intensity and of the spatial scale of the error.
 Positive values of the IS skill score are associated to a skillful forecast, whereas negative values are associated to no skill.
 Usually large scales exhibit positive skill (large scale events, such as fronts, are well predicted), whereas small scales exhibit negative skill (small scale events, such as convective showers, are less predictable), and the smallest scale and highest thresholds exhibit the worst skill.
 For the NIMROD case illustrated note the negative skill associated to the 160 km scale, for the thresholds to 4 mm/h, due to the 160 km storm displaced almost its entire length.

+Table 10.1 2x2 contingency table in terms of counts.
+The nij (symbol for lowercase i & j??) values in the table represent the counts in each forecast-observation category, where i represents the forecast and j represents the observations.

-2x2 contingency table in terms of counts.
+.. list-table:: 2x2 contingency table in terms of counts.
 The nij values in the table represent the counts in each forecast-observation category, where i represents the forecast and j represents the observations.
+  :widths: auto
+  :header-rows: 1

+  * - Forecast
+    - Observation
+    -
+    - Total
+  * -
+    - o = 1 (e.g., “Yes”)
+    - o = 0 (e.g., “No”)
+    -
+  * - f = 1 (e.g., “Yes”)
+    - Hits=a
+    - False Alarms = b
+    - a+b
+  * - f = 0 (e.g., “No”)
+    - Misses=c
+    - Correct rejections = d
+    - c+d
+  * - Total
+    - a+c
+    - b+d
+    - a+b+c+d

 NIMROD binary forecast (top) and binary analysis (bottom) spatial scale components obtained by a 2D Haar wavelet transform (th=1 mm/h).
 Scale 1 to 8 refer to mother wavelet components (5, 10, 20, 40, 80, 160, 320, 640 km resolution); scale 9 refer to the largest father wavelet component (1280 km resolution).